 The Yuanyang region is home to the Hami and Yi tribes, who created the monumental rice terraced mountains and have made the region famous.
 The originality of those communities converted this hilly region into an artistic beauty.
 Their villages are located between 1300 and 1600 meters above the sea level that makes its access little difficult but highly worth it.

 Honghe Hani Rice Terraces are questionably the most renowned rice terraces in the world.
-It has been a photographers’ delight and many Instagrammers have used this place on their stories.
-Honghe Hani Rice Terraces is UNESCO World Heritage site that existed for more than 1,300 years and is spread over 65 square miles.
+It has been a photographers’ delight and many instagrammers have used this place on their stories.
+Honghe Hani Rice Terraces is UNESCO World Heritage site that existed for more than 1,300 years and spread over 65 square miles.